 Here’s the typical dilemma we face though.
 We often get our next jobs with little to no notice.
 Rarely do we ever know where we’ll be two weeks ahead of time, and we’re always still figuring out details until the last minute.
 That means it’s in our best interest to stick to areas where we get cell service.
 We’d love to just disappear into the forest between gigs, but it doesn’t always work like that.
 So instead, sometimes we end up waiting out wherever we are in order to figure out what our next move should be.
 And by the time we know where our next job is, we only have a day or two (or none) to go explore new areas in between.
 We always end up debating at that point if it’s still worth our time to drive anywhere if we know we have to be back in a couple days.
 But then we remind ourselves that those two days might still be more than most people have on a regular weekend to get out and explore, so we convince ourselves to get out there and enjoy whatever time we have to see everything new around us.

 For example, this was our dilemma when we were parked in Lake Isabella, California, for a couple days in 100 degree heat, waiting to hear on scheduling for a job that ended up canceled, but ended up flying to Quebec and Michigan the next week for a completely different job.
-(Mont Tremblant and Marquette, MI were really beautiful in the summer, but I actually ended up having to travel on crutches because I fell off my dirt bike and screw up my knee the day before flying!)
+(Mont Tremblant and Marquette, MI were really beautiful in the summer, but I actually ended up having to travel on crutches because I fell off my dirt bike and screwed up my knee the day before flying!)

-Even with our crazy schedule, we did get to explore a lot of southern and central California this summer and fall months, including the Sequoia National Forest and Monument, Sequoia and Kings Canyon NP, and Yosemite NP.
+Even with our crazy schedule, we did get to explore a lot of southern and central California this summer and fall months, including the Sequoia National Forest and National Monument, Sequoia and Kings Canyon NP, and Yosemite NP.

 We went to the Kern River area in Sequoia National Forest to check out a few dirt bike trails.
 The trails ended up being a bit above my skill level, and it was so hot Blake didn’t want to end up having to haul my bike over every obstacle, so instead we opted for some dual sporting on one of the passes through the national forest that took us to some high up viewpoints.
 We gained a couple thousand feet between our camp site and the top of the pass, which was the only way to get some cool relief.